dudacek/English_for_designers/05-presentation-stoytelling/presentation-2020-jgagne.md

   - What is the USA?
   - Why America?

-- Before the trip
+- Before the Trip
   - Ticket
   - School
   - Do not be afraid

-- Discover my way & interesting places
+- Discover My Way & Interesting Places
   - Say goodbye to my mom
   - Crazy moments & First days
   - Transport to San Diego
   - Las Vegas
   - Food

-- What did I learn?
+- What Did I Learn?
-- What surprised me?
+- What Surprised Me?
-- The end
+- The End

 [My presentation -here-](https://github.com/dudacek/english_for_designers/blob/main/05-presentation-stoytelling/jakub-dudacek-presentation-usa.pdf)